 In considering applications for development within conservation areas, the council is obliged to have special regard for the character of the area.
-Development proposals should preserve or enhance a conservation area and shopfronts play an important part in this issue.
-The council's policy for controlling advertisements within conservation areas is therefore formulated to ensure that a satisfactory balance is achieved between the need to preserve the character of the conservation areas and the requirement for commercial premises to display advertisements.
+Development proposals should preserve or enhance an area and shopfronts play an important part in this.

-In order to protect the character and appearance of conservation areas, the conservation areas covered by this planning guidance are covered by an 'Article 4 Direction'.
+The council's policy for controlling advertisements within the three conservation areas is therefore formulated to ensure that a satisfactory balance is achieved between the need to preserve the character of the conservation areas and the requirement for commercial premises to display advertisements.
+In order to protect the character and appearance of conservation areas, the conservation areas covered by this SPG are covered by an 'article 4 direction'.
 This means that what would normally be considered as 'permitted development' elsewhere, is restricted and planning permission is required for many types of work within conservation areas.